buildbot/buildbot/www/guanlecoja/README.md

 * ``gulp dev``: Use this for development.
 It will use require.js to load all the modules separately.
 It will compile your coffeescript on the fly as you save them.
 This task only ends when you hit CTRL-C.

 * ``gulp prod``: Use this for production.
 It will generate a ready for prod build of your application, with all the javascript concatenated and minified.

+### NPM 3

+Guanlecoja supports npm3 in experimental mode.
+Please report issues if you have a problem.

 #### --notests